quire-io/guide/_docs/tasklist-07-descriptions.md

 date:   2019-07-29 15:46:00 +0800
 categories: add descriptions
 ---
-You can add a description, notes or any relevant details to a task.

-You can add a description in the task's detail panel.
+You can add a description, notes or any relevant details to a task in the detail panel.

-To break a line in the description, simply press `Enter`.

 To preview what you have just typed, press `Ctrl` + `E` or `⌘` + `E` (on Mac).